Inspections, Compliance, Enforcement, and Criminal Investigations

 - The Egg Products Inspection Act

-In emergency situations, state and local embargoes are an effective tool.
-Embargoes can be employed immediately and, the merchandise held, destroyed, or reconditioned without time consuming delays.
-Some state and local embargo powers are limited as to time and/or amounts.
-In these cases, the use of federal injunction and seizure action must not be overlooked.
-State or local agencies may also confer their embargo authority to FDA personnel for the duration of the emergency.
+In an instance where embargoes are warranted, Districts should work with their state partners to determine their embargo authorities.
+State and local authority embargoes are an effective tool for keeping adulterated and misbranded product from the consumer market.
+State and local embargoes can be employed immediately requiring the merchandise held, destroyed, or reconditioned without time consuming delays.
+Some state and local embargo powers are limited as to the length of time product can be embargoed and a minimal quantity or value.
+In these cases, the use of federal administrative detention, injunction and seizure action should still be considered.
+Discuss embargo authorities and timeframes with state or local agencies for the duration of the emergency.

 During all your investigational activities, examine the lots affected for obvious adulteration, decomposition, contamination, or physical damage.
 Use your camera extensively, and collect samples whenever indicated.
 Judge the extent of field examination and sample collections necessary, based on the nature and magnitude of the disaster.